 It also provides a new ability to request cooperation from a relevant partner or another local authority, in relation to an individual case.
 The local authority or relevant partner must cooperate as requested, unless doing so would be incompatible with their own duties or have an adverse effect on the exercise of their functions.

-If an organisation is refusing to share information, the organisation conducting an enquiry can escalate to the South Tyneside SAB to consider using Care Act powers, which puts an obligation on organisations to comply with a request for information in order that the SAB can perform its duties.
+If an organisation is refusing to share information, the organisation conducting an enquiry can escalate to the Safeguarding Adults Board (SAB) to consider using Care Act powers, which place an obligation on organisations to comply with a request for information in order that the SAB can perform its duties.